uncefact/project-vckit/documentation/docs/get-started/api-server-get-started/installation.md

 ```bash
 pnpm vckit config
 ```

 After run this command, you will have an `agent.yml` file in your root directory.

-You need to change the default **infuraProjectId** and **dbEncryptionKey** by yours.
-To generate those things, follow this.
+## Optional: Configure the agent

+You can configure the agent by editing the `agent.yml` file in the root of the project.
+You can change the `infuraProjectId` and `dbEncryptionKey` to your own values.

+Currently, the `infuraProjectId` and `dbEncryptionKey` are set to the default values.
+That mean you can use the default values to run the project.
+However, it is recommended to change the default values to your own values.

 **1. Infura Project ID**